 Everist Body Wash

-I also used the body wash as a shaving cream (to shave my legs) a couple of times.
+I also used the original body wash as a shaving cream (to shave my legs) a couple of times.
 It works just as well as any body wash, but it doesn’t have that really thick protective feeling that I get from my regular shaving cream bar.

 And the tubes arrive in cardstock cartons.
 While I would prefer they skipped the cartons, at least they’re made of recycled paper, and can be either recycled or composted.